-10.2 Scope
+9.1 Scope

-- 10.2.1 This Guide provides guidance for the estimation and expression of MU associated with quantitative microbiological methods, in which the quantitative estimate is based on counting of particles on the basis of growth (multiplication) into colonies.
-These methods are commonly known as the heterotrophic plate count, total aerobic microbial count, spiral plate count (instrument method), and colony counts of specific target organisms on selective media, e.g. faecal coliform count, and coagulase-positive Staphylococcus count - 10.2.2 The approach based on standard deviation of reproducibility of final result is applicable to the quantitative analysis of microorganisms based on colony count of the following products: - food and animal feedstuff - drinking water, non-potable water such as recreation water and reservoir water, waste-water - pharmaceutical products, herbal medicinal products and health supplements - cosmetic, toiletry and fragrance products - 10.2.3 It is not applicable to - enumeration using a most probable number technique, or - the analysis of low levels of microorganisms, where the results of plate count are less than 10 colony forming units (cfu).
+- 9.1.1 The following sections provide guidance for the evaluation and expression of MU associated with quantitative microbiological methods, in which the quantitative estimate is based on counting of particles on the basis of growth (multiplication) into colonies.
+These methods are commonly known as the heterotrophic plate count, total aerobic microbial count, spiral plate count (instrument method), and colony counts of specific target organisms on selective media, e.g. faecal coliform count, and coagulase-positive Staphylococcus count - 9.1.2 The approach based on standard deviation of reproducibility of final result is applicable to the quantitative analysis of microorganisms based on colony count of products. - 9.1.3 It is not applicable to - enumeration using a most probable number (MPN) technique, or - the analysis of low levels of microorganisms, where the results of plate count are less than 10 colony forming units (cfu).
 These results may be well below the limit of quantification.